Digital Signage Resources & Case Studies - The Rise Vision Blog

 Source

 It’s obvious from these graphics that we should seek to present information in complex, multimodal ways to match the ways students actually learn.
 You can’t do that with a chalkboard.
-But you can do it with a digital display.
+But you can do it with a free digital signage solution.

 Digital technology is credited by teachers with permitting greater collaboration between students (79%), supporting greater personal expression from students (78%), and allowing students to share their work with a wider and more varied audience (96%).